Take a look at these 23 facts about Monaco to boost your local knowledge!

 - Are you lucky enough to live or work in Monaco?
 Your friends and family can save a bundle by calling Monaco through Cherry Call using the international dialling code of 00377!

-To keep up-to-date with what’s going on in Monaco, head over to the Monaco Times website.
+To keep up-to-date with what’s going on in Monaco, head over to the Monaco Life website.